ivycat/ivycat-ajax-testimonials/readme.txt

 Or, say you wanted to dynamically rotate between five testimonials in the group called 'licorice', but you only want to show the first 30 words, followed by a link that says "find out more . . ." your shortcode would look like this:

 `[ic_do_testimonials group='licorice' quantity='5' num_words='30' more_tag='find out more . . .']`

-= Customize testimonial list presentation =

-**Want to tweak the layout of the testimonial list output?**  Great, you've got two choices and both will ensure that you don't lose your changes when you upgrade the plugin.

-1. **Copy the `testimonials-loop-template.php` file from the plugin's directory to your theme's main directory**  and you can customize it any way you like.
-This works best if you're only showing testimonial lists in one place, or your testimonial lists always use the same styles.
-The plugin looks in your theme's directory for this file before using the file that comes with the plugin.
-1. **Specify a custom template file** in your shortcode that points to a file in your theme directory like `[ic_do_testimonials template='my-custom-template.php']`  Note, it's best to start by copying the `testimonials-loop-template.php` file to your theme folder, rename, and edit as needed.

 = Embed a testimonial directly in your theme template =